Learning Lab - colored brain - md

 Four Sessions Exploring a Variety of Ways In Which “God is Being Reborn”

-In this four-week course, the Reverend Al Gephart invites participants to respond to the ways that John Philip Newell perceives concepts of God in the Christian community undergoing a seismic shift, reorientation, and rebirth.
+In this four-week course, the Reverend Al Gephart will invite participants to respond to the ways that John Philip Newell perceives concepts of God in the Christian community undergoing a seismic shift, reorientation, and rebirth.

 Six Sessions Covering the Core Concepts in Whitehead's Magnum Opus